Scams and fraud are a serious threat to seniors

 Fraudsters destroy seniors’ lives by stealing their hard earned savings.

-$36 billion is stolen each year and nearly 4 out of 10 older adults in the U.S. are affected by financial abuse.
+An estimated $36 billion is stolen each year and nearly 4 out of 10 older adults in the U.S. are affected by financial abuse.

 Many seniors would never imagine that someone would lie and cheat to steal their money.
 By knowing about popular scams, you’ll be able to educate and warn them so they won’t be easily manipulated.